ebidel/site-template/README.md

     npm i

 To run, start the server.
-The `env` variable `DEV=true` will recompile nunjucks templates as edits are made and server the unminified JS/CSS files.
+The `env` variable `DEV=true` will recompile nunjucks templates as edits are made and serve the unminified JS/CSS files.

     yarn start
     DEV=true yarn start